A Chiastic Reconfiguration Of Joel

 God miraculously defeats this army and kills all its soldiers (Ezekiel 39:3, Rev 14:19-20).
 The corpses remain unburied for a while (Ezekiel 39:4-5), and later the bodies are thrown into an open pit, resulting in an intense stench in the region (this stink is also implied in Eze.
 39:11 [8], cf. Rev. 14:20).
 So this mighty army, that once tyrannically ruled the world and intensely tormented and killed the righteous around the word ("done monstrous things"), comes to an humiliating end.

-Chapter 2 21 Do not be afraid, O earth; be glad and rejoice.
-Surely the Lord has done great things!
-22a Do not be afraid, you wild animals, for the pastures in the wilderness are becoming green.
+Chapter 2 21 Do not be distressed, O land; be glad and rejoice, for the Lord has done great things!
+22 Do not be distressed, you wild animals, for the pastures in the wilderness are becoming green.
+The trees are bearing their fruit; the fig tree and the vine yield their riches.

-Subunit A2: The Beast is defeated, Israel is restored (2:26b-27, 3:1-2a)
+Subunit A2: The Beast army is defeated (2:26b-27)

 Chapter 2 26b You will praise the name of the Lord your God, who has worked wonders for you; never again will my people be shamed.
-27 Then you will know that I am in Israel, that I am the Lord your God, and that there is no other; never again will my people be shamed.
+27 You will know that I am in Israel, that I am the Lord your God, and that there is no other; never again will my people be shamed.

 Chapter 3 1 “In those days and at that time, when I restore the fortunes of Judah and Jerusalem, 2a I will gather all nations and bring them down to the Valley of Jehoshaphat.